ImgBotApp/InternetNL/detail/conn/ipv6/privacy/verdict/good_en.md

-You are not leaking the privacy sensitive MAC address of your device over IPV6.
+You are not leaking the privacy sensitive MAC address of your device via IPV6.